 In order to measure the progress of the transition to the 20-year rule for the selection and transfer of records to places of deposit, it is important that we monitor the movement of public records.

 We will be asking the public sector organisations listed in schedule 1 to report to us the volume of records they have on site and transferred to places of deposit in the last calendar year via an online survey.
 Local authority places of deposit will be also be asked to provide us with information about the volume of their public records accessioned in their annual Accessions to Repositories return.
 Additional fields in a revised template will be added to the 2015 accessions survey to allow for this.
 More guidance about reporting accessions of public records will be made available on the Accessions to Repositories help page.
 The National Archives may contact archive services or transferring organisations for further information about their return.

-Further information about the 20 year rule policy is available in our faqs below.
-Please get in touch with us if you would like to find out more at: email@example.com
+Further information about the 20 year rule policy is available in our FAQs below.
+Email us if you would like to find out more.

 20-year rule FAQs (PDF, 0.31MB)